AnonSolutions/django-indy-community/docker/README.md

 ### Running Django Indy Community - "Bare Metal" Version

-If you compare to the previous option, these are basically all the steps executed to build the docker environment.
+These are basically all the steps executed to build the docker environment.

 Note it is recommended to build/run on either Ubuntu 16.04 or on the latest Mac o/s.